savob/savobajic.ca/content/projects/work/force-feedback.md

 ## The Robots

 There were two robots, each was equipped to administer a different type of test.
-One had a normal (single direction) load cell and was meant for applying forces at distinct points on the automotive seat using a hemisphere endpiece (referred to as a ‘knee load’ test), the other was equipped with 6-axis load cell (X, Y, Z forces and torques) and an endpiece to simulate a torso as it moves in and out of the seat (referred to as “Ingress/Egress” testing).
+One had a normal (single direction) load cell and was meant for applying forces at distinct points on the automotive seat using a hemisphere end piece (referred to as a ‘knee load’ test), the other was equipped with 6-axis load cell (X, Y, Z forces and torques) and an end piece to simulate a torso as it moves in and out of the seat (referred to as “Ingress/Egress” testing).

 <figure>